-- (g) To be notified: The Government has vested in itself the powers to notify 'activities or other transactions' which shall neither be treated as supply of goods nor a supply of services in terms of section 7(2).
-Such notification would be issued from time to time based on the recommendations of the GST Council. - The Government has notified the following supplies in this regard: Services by way of any activity in relation to a function entrusted to Panchayat under Article 243G of the Constitution - (Inserted vide Notification No. 14/2017- Central Tax (Rate) dated 28.06.2017) - The inter-State movement of goods like movement of various modes of conveyance, between 'distinct persons' as explained in this Chapter, including trains, buses, trucks, tankers, trailers, vessels, containers & aircrafts, carrying goods or passengers or both, or for repairs and maintenance, would also not be regarded as supplies except in cases where such movement is for further supply of the same conveyance.(Clarified vide Circular No. 1/1/2017-IGST dated 07.07.2017). - The above logic would apply to the issue pertaining to inter-State movement of jigs, tools and spares, and all goods on wheels like cranes, except in cases where movement of such goods is for further supply of the same goods, and consequently no IGST would be applicable on such movements.
-(Clarified vide Circular No. 21/21/2017-GST dated 22.11.2017). - (h) The Government is also empowered to specify what shall be treated as a supply of goods / services, as is the function of Schedule II, based on the recommendation of the GST Council, by specifying that a supply is to be treated as: - i) A supply of goods and not a supply of service; - ii) A supply of service and not a supply of goods. - (i) In summary, supply can be understood as follows:
+- (g) To be notified: The Government has vested itself powers to notify 'activities or other transactions' which shall neither be treated as supply of goods nor a supply of services in terms of section 7(2).
+Such notification would be issued from time to time based on the recommendations of the GST Council. - The Government has notified the following supplies in this regard: Services by way of any activity in relation to a function entrusted to Panchayat under Article 243G of the Constitution - (Inserted vide Notification No. 14/2017- Central Tax (Rate) dated 28.06.2017) - The inter-State movement of goods like movement of various modes of conveyance, between 'distinct persons' as explained in this Chapter, including trains, buses, trucks, tankers, trailers, vessels, containers & aircrafts, carrying goods or passengers or both, or for repairs and maintenance, would also not be regarded as supplies except in cases where such movement is for further supply of

+- the same conveyance (Clarified vide Circular No. 1/1/2017-IGST dated 07.07.2017). - The above logic would apply to the issue pertaining to inter-State movement of jigs, tools and spares, and all goods on wheels like cranes, except in cases where movement of such goods is for further supply of the same goods, and consequently no IGST would be applicable on such movements (Clarified vide Circular No. 21/21/2017-GST dated 22.11.2017). - (h) The Government is also empowered to specify what shall be treated as a supply of goods / services, as is the function of Schedule II, based on the recommendation of the GST Council, by specifying that a supply is to be treated as: - i) A supply of goods and not a supply of service; - ii) A supply of service and not a supply of goods. - (i) In summary, supply can be understood as follows:

-Section Specified 'forms' of supply Furtherance of Business Presence of Consideration Supply
+Specified Furtherance of Existence of Supply

-'made' 'agreed to be made'
+Section 'forms' of supply Business Consideration 'made' 'agreed to be made'

 7(1)(a) ✓ ✓ ✓ ✓ ✓

 7(1)(b) ✓ √/x ✓ ✓ ×

-7(1)(c) ✓ ✓ X ✓ ✓
+7(1)(c) ✓ ✓ √/x √ ×

-7(1)(d) ✓ If required by each entry in Sch II ✓ ✓

 - (j) The GST Law also treats certain transactions to be supplies by way of a deeming fiction imposed in the statute. - (a) The law expressly uses the phrase 'deemed supply' in Section 19(3) and 19(6) in respect of inputs/capital goods sent to a job worker but are not returned within the time period of 1 year/ 3 years permitted for their return. - (b) The bill-to-ship-to transactions wherein the supply is deemed to have been made to the person to whom the invoice is issued, imposes an intrinsic condition that such person who receives the invoice should in turn issue an invoice to the recipient unless the transaction demands a treatment otherwise.
-For instance, where an order is placed on a vendor based on an order received from a customer, the registered person any request the vendor to directly ship the goods to the customer.
+For instance, where an order is placed on a vendor based on an order received from a customer, the registered person may request the vendor to directly ship the goods to the customer.
 In this case, although there is a single movement of goods, there is a dual change of title to goods, and therefore, there would be 2 supplies.
+However, the other limb of the transaction would get independently tested for supply under Section 7.